 Staff is also requesting delegated authority for the Chief Executive Officer, Chief Operations and Compliance Officer, Chief Legal and Strategic Affairs Officer to accept governmental (Federal, State or county) funding and/or unrestricted gifts or grants that would be used to fund the Henri/Ida Grant Program.
 Should governmental requirements required by law restrict the ability for the Authority to utilize any of the parameters described herein, staff will revisit the program requirements with the Members for modification and alignment with governmental requirements.
-If governmental requirements are in addition to these parameters, staff is seeking delegated authority to add these requirements.
+If governmental requirements.
 Additionally, staff is requesting delegated authority to use previously received or new unrestricted private unrestricted gifts.